Bondage pornography: Late 1990s to onwards

-Criticism
+Criticism and mainstream media

+Feminist views on pornography have often regarded bondage magazines as misogynistic.
+Editorial disclaimers in the magazines typically stated that they portrayed fantasies.
+Over time, the storylines developed from the traditional "damsel in distress" motif towards descriptions of more restrictive and explicit BDSM practices.
+Bondage models began to develop fan bases and became recognized stars in their own right.

 As the availability of free pornography on the Internet has increased, its possible effects on microaggression towards women have been discussed.
-The concern has been raised that since bondage pornography mostly depicts women (who are portrayed primarily in situations of female submission), such pornography may promote an attitude legitimising violence against women.
+Bondage pornography mostly depicts women who are primarily portrayed in situations of female submission, and the concern has been raised that such pornography may promote an attitude legitimising violence against women.

 The book series and film 50 Shades of Grey has been said to perpetuate misogyny and portray BDSM/bondage subcultures in a patriarchal and misogynistic light.
-In this view, to properly reflect the BDSM/bondage subculture it is necessary for pornography to "focus on mutual consent, mutual power, and communication," as in the film 50 Shades of Dylan Ryan.
+In this view, to properly reflect the BDSM/bondage subculture it is necessary for pornography to "focus on mutual consent, mutual power, and communication".